Aditya-U7/Miscellaneous_programs/d'Hondt_method_implementation/readme.md

-This contains a simple implemenatation of d'Hondt method to allocate seats to various parties.
+This contains a simple implemenatation of d'Hondt method to allocate seats to various parties in various countries.

 It contains two files: du.py and dh.py